WeilonYing/UNSW-Minecraft-Society-Firebase/README.md

 Minecraft Society currently uses Google Firebase to automate and handle the process of welcoming new members and verifying their email addresses, including:
 - Adding a verification code
-- Sending the verification code to the user with instructions on how to use it
+- Sending a welcome email to the user, including the verification code with instructions on how to use it
 - Verifying that the verification code is correct through a HTTPS endpoint

 ## Setup